High Output Management by Andy Grove

 If you are assessing a poor performer, you'll need to work through the five stages of problem-solving.

 Poor performers tend to ignore their problems.
 You’ve made progress when they actively deny the problem rather than ignoring it.

-Find facts and examples to demonstrate reality, and you’ll move to the third stage when they admit it’s a problem but maintain it's not their problem.
+Find facts and examples to demonstrate reality.
+You know you've made progress when they admit it’s a problem but maintain it's not their problem.

 If they have a problem, there’s no way of resolving it if they blame others.
-The final and most significant step is to assume responsibility, then finding the solution is relatively easy.
+The most significant step is when they assume responsibility, then finding the solution is relatively easy.

 Your job is to get them to move through each stage, but finding the solution should be a shared task.

 Accepts your assessment and recommended cure and commits to taking it;